 Classes: 15 hours/week

-In this course, students will apply fundamental economic concepts, such as scarcity, wealth, productivity, trade-offs and markets, to learn how our economic behaviour influences, and is influenced by, a globalized, interconnected world.
+In this course, students will apply fundamental economic concepts, such as scarcity, wealth, productivity, trade-offs, and markets, to learn how our economic behavior influences, and is influenced by, a globalized, interconnected world.
 Students will be encouraged to research and reflect upon how these concepts are understood in their own countries and to share their knowledge with their classmates.

 Course Length: 3 weeks